Charles Henri Hector, Count of Estaing: Siege of Savannah

-The siege consisted of a joint Franco-American attempt to retake Savannah from 16 September 1779 to 18 October 1779, with d'Estaing in overall command of the combined forces.
+The siege consisted of a joint Franco-American attempt to retake Savannah from 16 September 1779 to 18 October 1779, with Estaing in overall command of the combined forces.
 After weeks of fruitless bombardment, on 9 October 1779, a major assault against the British siege works failed.
-During the attack, d'Estaing was twice wounded.
-When the assault failed, d'Estaing lifted the siege.
+During the attack, Estaing was twice wounded.
+When the assault failed, Estaing lifted the siege.
 British forces remained in control of coastal Georgia until they withdrew near the end of the war.